CONTENTS

 of the workforce.

-I will say that we are, you
+I will say that we are, you know,

-with the Ministry of Social Services.
+Ministry of Social Services.

 Drew Wilby: